St0pcha/kali-bot/HOW_TO_INSTALL_ENG.md

-Here is a step by step instruction, if you need more help after doing the steps you can join [we official discord server](https://discord.gg/P759p4nMsR)
+Here is a step by step instruction, if you need more help after doing the steps you can join [we official discord server](https://discord.gg/DG3k5w6QW3)
+P.S: sorry, but main server language is Russian, but I add ・name channel to all channels of server :)

 To install the Bot, you need to complete one of the easiest steps.